 Dominican coffee is robust and incredibly rich.
 Every grain of Dominican coffee is rich in caffeine and superbly flavored in oils.
 There is an independent association – i.e., ADOCAFES – in the country which is established and tasked with the assignment of assessing or evaluating the taste of Dominican coffee and perfecting new varieties of coffee.

 At present, nearly all Dominican coffee is grown and then processed together or sent out of the country for processing.
 But the Dominican Republic government are taking giant strides to ensure coffee production is highly refined on the Caribbean island so that the growth of specialty coffee beans will be duly encouraged in regions with high altitudes.

 The Dominican Republic’s Technology of Coffee Production

-Afterward, the coffee beans are separated once again according to the density of each of the beans.
-This is the process which highlights how the coffee bean is graded.
+Afterward, the coffee beans are separated once again according to the density of each of the bean.
+This is the process that highlights how the coffee bean is graded.
 This process also shows that the better the coffee, the denser the bean.
 After that, the coffee beans are fermented outside the house and on a concrete floor for the next few days.